ubc/lti-shim/readme.md

 Run `artisan config:cache` to combine all configuration files into a single file for faster loading.
 This shouldn't be used during development as configuration files can change.

 Database credentials in `.env` should be replaced with production values.

+UI assets needs to be compiled and minified, this is done with: `npm run production`

 ## Contributing